 The Best States to Start an LLC

-The 5 best states to start an LLC are:
+The five best states to start an LLC are:

-- Wyoming—with 0% tax for LLCs and an incredibly low unemployment rate, Wyoming is the absolute best state to start an LLC;
+- Wyoming: 0% tax for LLCs and an incredibly low unemployment rate, Wyoming is the absolute best state to start an LLC;

-- Florida—good overall state organization + low LLC taxes;
+- Florida: Good overall state organization and low LLC taxes;

-- Alaska—with 0% individual tax and other benefits, Alaska is recommended;
+- Alaska: 0% individual tax and other benefits;

-- Montana—no state taxes and almost no unemployment rate.
+- Montana: 0% taxes and almost no unemployment rate.

 The Worst States to Start an LLC

-The 5 worst states where you should avoid forming an LLC are:
+The five worst states where you should avoid forming an LLC are:

-- Minnesota—stay clear if you don’t want to spend too much money;
+- Minnesota: Stay clear if you don’t want to spend too much money on taxes;

-- Connecticut—a variety of high taxes + unfavorable business laws.
+- Connecticut: A variety of high taxes and unfavorable business tax laws.